 The Area Deprivation Index (ADI) ranks neighborhoods and communities relative to all neighborhoods across the nation and the state.
 ADI is calculated based on 17 measures related to four primary domains: education, income and employment, housing, and household characteristics.
 The overall scores are measured on a scale of 1 to 100 where 1 indicates the lowest level of deprivation (least disadvantaged) and 100 is the highest level of deprivation (most disadvantaged).
-Bartow County ranks in the 46th percentile for Georgia and 58th in the national percentile, both of which are on the high side of average.
+Gwinnett County ranks in the 34th percentile for Georgia and 44th in the national percentile, both of which are lower figures.